brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 ### Deconstructing Frontier OSS models from first principles

+To consolidate everything that we have discussed in this post, we will deconstruct two leading (as of 2025) open source models, Kimi K2 and Qwen2.5-32B.

 | **Specification**            | **Qwen2.5-32B**                                 | **Kimi K2 (MoE)**                                                                                       |
 | ---------------------------- | ----------------------------------------------- | ------------------------------------------------------------------------------------------------------- |
 | **Release / Type**           | Dense, decoder-only                             | Mixture-of-Experts, decoder-only                                                                        |